Caterham Prep School, Caterham

 Drama is important at Caterham Prep, and children are encouraged from a young age to stand up and speak, sing or play an instrument in front of others.

 Sport is a biggie here, and all children, regardless of ability, take part in fixtures against other prep schools.
 Like the senior school, there’s an emphasis on offering sport to all and a determination to help children find a sport they’re good at and love.
 All children learn swimming, and in the summer term there’s an extensive athletics programme.
-The usual suspects are there too, of course, football, rugby and cricket, netball, lacrosse, hockey and rounders.
+The usual suspects are there too, of course, football, rugby and cricket, netball, lacrosse and hockey.

-Ben Purkiss is fairly new to the school arriving about 18 months ago from Bede’s Prep in Eastbourne where he was Deputy Head.
+Ben Purkiss arrived at Caterham Prep in April 2019, coming from Bede’s Prep in Eastbourne where he was Deputy Head.
 Like Ceri Jones, the headmaster at Caterham School, Mr Purkiss has keen eye on wellbeing, as much as academic results.
+He lives on the school site with his family, including two teenage sons who attend the Senior School.
+When he’s not Headmastering, he’s an obsessive runner and can be often seen training for a marathon in the local area.

 The smallest Caterhamians delight in a warm, happy and nurturing atmosphere in their own gorgeous corner of the campus.
-If you fancy your little one exploring nature, swimming, dancing, enjoying yoga, searching for creatures in the woods, (along with all the essential phonics and pre-school learning, of course) this is the place for you.
+If you fancy your little one exploring nature, swimming, dancing, enjoying yoga, searching for creatures in the woods – all 180 acres of them! – (along with all the essential phonics and pre-school learning, of course) this is the place for you.

 WORD ON THE GROUND